mucherino/teaching/GPU/log2series.md

 Do you remark any improvements?
 What about the quality of the result?

-## Improving the access to global memory
+## Improving the performances

 It is time now to write our second kernel, the one named ```log2series_GPUv2```.
-Pay particular attention to the operations that are executed in the first version of your kernel, and try to find a different way to associate terms to threads that reduces the total number of operations.
-When you'll be confident about your new kernel, then complete the part of the main function for its execution, compile and test it.
+Pay particular attention to the operations that are executed in the first version of your kernel, and try to find a different way to associate terms to threads so that the total number of operations is reduced.
+When you'll be confident about your new kernel, complete the main function for its execution, compile and test it.
 Do you remark any changes?

 ## Improving the quality of the results